Phalanx (video game): Release

-The unusual SNES box art for the US release, featuring an elderly man (played by former Bertil Valley 1913-2004, who was also known for playing a mall Santa for 25 years of his life) playing a banjo has been cited in examples of bizarre video game box art.
+The unusual SNES box art for the US release, featuring an elderly man (played by Bertil Valley, 1913-2004, who was also known for playing a mall Santa for 25 years of his life) playing a banjo has been cited in examples of bizarre video game box art.
 In an interview with Destructoid, Matt Guss, an advertiser who worked on Phalanxs cover, stated that the idea for the art came from coworker Keith Campbell.
 Campbell, who didn't find anything in Phalanx that stood out, decided to make the packaging eye-catching, hoping a potential buyer would stare at the box art and wonder "what just happened".
 The box art itself has been described by Destructoid's Allastair Pinsoff as "goofy and misleading" and by ScreenRants Ryan Lynch as "the most surreal video game box art of all time".

 Reception

 The Japanese publication Micom BASIC Magazine ranked Phalanx fourth in popularity in its August 1991 issue.
 Zenji Nishkawa of Oh!X praised the game for its overall audiovisual department.
 Technopolis also highlighted the game's graphics and sound but noted that it was difficult.
 Hardcore Gaming 101s Chris Rasa wrote that it was "a very solid horizontal shooter that doesn't do anything new, but also does everything well".